PreetShah77/Smart-Attendance-System/README.md

    - Navigate to the compare face UI in your web browser.
    - Login, and then either train the dataset or compare faces.

-5. **DB-GPT Server for LLM**:
-   - Start the `db-gpt` server.
-This will allow the Language Model to communicate with your database.
-   - Ensure your database is uploaded and properly configured with the server.